MikeAmputer/orcs-have-issues/.github/ISSUE_TEMPLATE/new-human-character.md

 This is just an example; feel free to issue different commands based on your character's goals.

 The description of your character and its state will be stored in an auto-generated comment after the first execution.

+> [!NOTE]
+> For a full breakdown of gameplay mechanics and strategies, [explore the Wiki](https://github.com/MikeAmputer/orcs-have-issues/wiki) (you can start with the [Quick-Start Guide](https://github.com/MikeAmputer/orcs-have-issues/wiki/Quick-Start)).